aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/use_case/02a_image_classification.rst

    /training_pipeline/02_configuring_training_parameters/use_case/02a_image_classification

-We are using the yaml syntax for the config file

 Overview
 ===========

+We are using the yaml syntax for the config file.
+Below is the folder structure and description of how users can understand and navigate the config structure.
+Configuration files that are not user-customizable are not included in the table below.

 .. raw:: html